Egg Science Experiments

 Expand on the experiment by mixing the two types of water.
 Remove the eggs from the glasses.
 Empty about half of the salt water.
 Then pour the plain water into the salt water cup up to the amount the glass had before.
 Place the egg in the cup.
 The egg will float in the middle of the cup.

 Make the egg rise to the top again by removing the normal water.
 With the egg still in the glass, begin slowly removing the water a spoonful at a time.
 The egg will rise higher and higher as each spoonful is removed.

-The egg floats in salt water because of density.
-Salt water is denser than the egg thereby causing the egg to rise to the top.
+The egg floats in salt water because of its density.
+Saltwater is denser than the egg thereby causing the egg to rise to the top.
 The egg is denser than normal water, though, which is why it sinks to the bottom when in the cup of normal water.

 Egg in the Bottle

 Glass bottle or jar with a narrow opening

 Hard-boiled, peeled egg

 In this experiment, the egg will be sucked into the bottle.
 First, sit the egg in the mouth of the bottle.
 The egg should sit in the opening without falling in.
 Now move the egg away and light the piece of newspaper and drop it into the bottle.
 Quickly place the egg over the opening of the bottle with the narrow part of the egg pointing down into the bottle.